-As Canada’s largest bank, RBC is a purpose-driven financial giant that creates value for clients and communities.
+This bank, which is one of Canada’s largest, is a purpose-driven financial giant that creates value for clients and communities.
 In order to stay competitive, they understand the importance of embracing change and learning how to adapt quickly in the complex, dynamic and competitive financial services industry.

 The business side and technical side of the bank's digital department were at odds with each other.
 They had different visions, different leadership and very different approaches to how they wanted to move forward.
 As a result of this friction, they spent more time fighting against each other rather than worrying about what their competition was doing.